-Reviewing evidence is an explicit, systematic and transparent process that can be applied to both quantitative (experimental, observational and correlational) and qualitative evidence (see chapter 4).
-The key aim of any review is to provide a summary of the relevant evidence to ensure that the Committee can make fully informed decisions about its recommendations.
+Reviewing evidence is an explicit, systematic and transparent process that can be applied to both quantitative (experimental and observational) and qualitative evidence (see chapter 4).
+The key aim of any review is to provide a summary of the relevant evidence to ensure that the committee can make fully informed decisions about its recommendations.
 This chapter describes how evidence is reviewed in the development of guidelines.

-Studies identified during literature searches (see chapter 5) need to be reviewed to identify the most appropriate information to answer the review questions, and to ensure that the guideline recommendations are based on the best available evidence.
-The evidence review process used must be explicit and transparent.
-The process used to inform guidelines involves 6 main steps:
+Evidence identified during literature searches and from other sources (see chapter 5) should be reviewed against the review protocol to identify the most appropriate information to answer the review questions.
+The evidence review process used to inform guidelines must be explicit and transparent and involves 6 main steps:

 Any substantial deviations from these steps need to be agreed, in advance, with NICE staff with a quality assurance role.

 The process of selecting relevant evidence is common to all evidence reviews; the other steps are discussed in relation to the main types of review questions.
 The same rigour should be applied to reviewing all data, whether fully or partially published studies or unpublished data supplied by stakeholders.
 Care should be taken to ensure that multiple reports of the same study are identified and ordered in full text to ensure that data extraction is as complete as possible, but study participants are not double counted in the analysis.

 Titles and abstracts of the retrieved citations should be screened against the inclusion criteria defined in the review protocol, and those that do not meet these should be excluded.
 A percentage (at least 10%, but possibly more depending on the review question) should be screened independently by 2 reviewers (that is, titles and abstracts should be double-screened).
 The percentage of records to be double-screened for each review should be specified in the review protocol.